After 8 Years Of Unbroken War, Obama Hands Over Conflicts To Trump

 "So what we're doing is we're defining success by the absence of failure," Sopko said of those forces' ongoing attempts to retake territory lost to the Taliban.
 "At a minimum, they're playing defense and are not taking the fight to the Taliban."

 "The situation in Afghanistan, in the rosiest possible reasonable analysis, is a stalemate," said Stephen Biddle, a military analyst at the Council on Foreign Relations and George Washington University.
-The war, he added "can only be sustained if the U.S. Congress keeps writing multi-billion dollar-a-year checks to keep the Afghan National Security Forces in the field."
+The war, he added "can only be sustained if the U.S. Congress keeps writing multibillion-dollar-a-year checks to keep the Afghan National Security Forces in the field."

 The rise of ISIS